• Skip to primary navigation

 • Salt

-• All purpose flour
+• All-purpose flour

-• Dark chocolate chips (we like these from Target)
+• Dark chocolate chips

 Like most cookie recipes, start with mixing up the butter and sugar and eggs in a stand mixer or with a handheld mixer.
 It’s really important that the butter is room temperature for this.

 After the wet mix is light and fluffy, you’ll then stir together the dry ingredients in a different bowl.
+I like to use a stand mixer to make the cookie dough.
+It makes it easier to combine the ingredients.

-Dry ingredients for coffee cookies
+Dry ingredients for dark chocolate coffee cookies mixed together in glass bowl.

 Dark chocolate chips in a measuring cup.

 Using a small scoop, place your cookies on parchment-lined baking sheet.
 I’ve found that these cookies do best when pressed out a bit with your hands.
 Because of their consistency, they need a little assistance to take on the traditional cookie shape.
+Bake for 11-13 minutes.
+Let cool completely.

 Cookie dough freezes beautifully if you do it the right way.
 Here is a short tutorial on How to Freezer Cookie Dough.
 It will save you so much time and money in the long run if you start doing this!

-Cookie dough scoops in a freezer bag
+Cookie dough scoops in a freezer bag.

 Not really.
 I’d describe it as a hint of coffee flavor.
-My picky 5 year old loved them, so the coffee flavor isn’t too strong.
+My picky 5-year-old loved them, so the coffee flavor isn’t too strong.

 MORE COOKIES TO TRY